MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 # Overview of the day

-Today we're going to looks at arrays.
+Today we're going to look at all things Array!

 # Lesson 1